 26) What documents are required for registration at UFSC?

 To register, you must go to the Office of International Relations (SINTER) on the scheduled date and present the following documents:

 – Student Visa (Type VITEM IV) linked to UFSC;

-– Health insurance valid in Brazil for the entire exchange period, covering accidents, illness, disability, death and funeral repatriation.
+– Travel insurance valid in Brazil for the entire exchange period, covering accidents, illness, disability, death and funeral repatriation.

 27) I arrived in Brazil with a tourist visa.
 Is it possible to change the type of visa in Brazil?

 No, it is not possible to change the type of visa once you are in Brazil.
 Therefore, students should only leave their home country with a Student Visa (VITEM IV) or a Temporary Resident Visa (MERCOSUR Agreement).
 You will not be able to register at UFSC, not even to enroll in the Portuguese for Foreigners course, without such visa.
 The change of visa type can only be done in a Brazilian Consulate or Embassy abroad.

 28) Does UFSC offer scholarships for international students coming from institutions with which it has a bilateral agreement?

 No, UFSC does not offer scholarships for international student by means of bilateral agreements.
 The student can receive a scholarship from specific cooperation agreements, such as BRAFIT and BRAFABRI, or from their home institution.